 To normalise swings in blood sugar, and to help encourage a steady supply of the feel-good chemical hormone serotonin, swap sugary foods for complex carbohydrates which take longer to digest.
 Choices include whole-grain pasta, rice and bread, beans, starchy vegetables and porridge oats.

 The vitamin C levels in citrus fruits (and berries too) are full of anti-oxidants, alleviating oxidative stress and can strengthen the immune system too, all helping to give a boost.

-The Omega-3 fatty acids found in oily fish such as tuna, mackerel and salmon can help reduce the surge in stress hormones that comes with mental stress and can help to protect against depression and heart disease too.
+The Omega-3 fatty acids found in oily fish such as tuna, mackerel and salmon can help reduce the surge in stress hormones that comes with mental stress and can help to protect against heart disease too.